Local Path Planning among Pushable Objects based on Reinforcement Learning: METHODS

 \subsection{Problem Formulation}

-In this section, we describe the formulation of the reinforcement learning problem.
-We tackle local NAMO keyholes where the objective is to connect two disjointed, adjacent free spaces separated by a set of obstacles.
-We define an agent which interacts with the environment over a set of time steps with continuous action space in forward velocity $v_x$ and angular velocity $\dot{\theta}_z$.
-The agent receives a reward $r_t$ from the environment at each time step, and the objective is to maximise the cumulative return $ \sum^{\infty}_{k=0}\gamma^{k}r_{t+k}$.
+We address the problem of local path planning, aiming to link two disjointed, neighboring free spaces divided by obstacles that can be pushed around.
+An agent is introduced to operate within this environment across multiple timesteps, taking actions in a continuous space defined by forward velocity $v_x$ and angular velocity $\dot{\theta}z$.
+At every timestep, the agent earns a reward $r_t$ from the environment, with the goal being to optimize the total return $\sum^{\infty}_{k=0}\gamma^{k}r_{t+k}$.

-The environment consists of a small local region that includes a narrow passage and several obstacles near the passage.
-We set the goal behind the passage.
-The episode ends if the agent either reaches the goal position or if the maximum episode length is exceeded.